- U.S. Court of Appeals, Fifth Circuit

-Defeated class certification in antitrust conspiracy case against the nation’s two largest poultry companies.
+Won a complete victory in a class-certification attempt as part of an antitrust conspiracy case against the nation’s two largest poultry companies.

-Successfully persuaded the Fifth Circuit to deny Plaintiffs’ petition for permission to appeal the district court’s refusal to certify a class action – the Fifth Circuit typically grants 90% of petitions to appeal class certification decisions.
+Successfully persuaded the U.S. 5th Circuit Court of Appeals to deny Plaintiffs’ petition for permission to appeal a district court’s refusal to certify a class action.
+The Fifth Circuit typically grants 90 percent such appeals involving class-certification decisions.

-Successful defense of petitioner’s fraud, tort and contractual claims seeking $1.7 million in damages – arbitrators awarded a mere $1.00 in nominal damages.
+Successful defended national food producer against tort and contract claims totaling more than $1.7 million in potential damages.
+Case was resolved when arbitrators awarded a mere $1.00 in nominal damages.

-Obtained directed verdict after plaintiff’s case in chief asserting claims for unfair and deceptive acts.
+Helped a national corporation win a directed verdict after Plaintiff had presented its case in chief asserting claims for unfair and deceptive acts.

-Obtained award in favor of client on breach of contract claim and successfully defended against fraud and fraudulent inducement claims relating to physician recruiting agreement.
+Won a significant award in favor of a client on a breach of contract claim and successfully defended against fraud and fraudulent inducement claims relating to a physician recruiting agreement.